LRydin/Power-Grid-Frequency/README.md

 # Power-Grid Frequency

-This repository is the front-end of the data repository [Power-Grid-Frequency-Data](https://github.com/LRydin/Power-Grid-Frequency-Data).
+This repository is the front-end of the data repository in the Open Science Framework [Open Access Power-Grid Frequency Database](https://osf.io/m43tg/).
 The website [Power-Grid Frequency Database](https://lrydin.github.io/Power-Grid-Frequency/) contains all the relevant information on the content of this database.
+Thus, you will not find the data in this GitHub repository.
+Visit the website of the OSF to access the data.

 This database of power-grid frequency is comprised of open data existent across three dimensions:
  - TSO data: Transmission System's Operator (TSO) recordings made public;
  - Research projects: Open-data database research projects;
  - Independent Gatherings: Industrial, private, or personal recordings that were made publicly available.

 The data found here is always free for usage.
-It is processed, using a set of scripts found Power-Grid [Power-Grid-Frequency-Data](https://github.com/LRydin/Power-Grid-Frequency-Data/scripts), for research usage.
+It is processed, using a set of scripts found [here](https://github.com/LRydin/Power-Grid-Frequency/tree/master/scripts), for research usage.

 Currently the following recordings are available, under the three major categories described above: